jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_customcounters.md

 Alternatively, select a template to configure.
 The templates you have previously saved for Spotlight Custom Counter configuration are listed.
 On selecting the template you can view / modify / reapply the template configuration.
 You can delete or rename the template.
 For more information, see Configuration templates.

-## Factory settings
+## Override or use the factory settings

-### Override
+### Override the factory settings

 Select the **Override the factory settings** option to modify the settings for the selected template or connection.

-You can now add custom counters to the list.
+Add custom counters to the list.
 Click **Add**.
 Enter the name and query for the custom counter.

-The custom counter name and query can be edited by selecting the custom counter and click **Edit**.
+To edit the custom counter name and query, select the custom counter and click **Edit**.
 To remove a custom counter from the list, select the custom counter and click **Remove**.
 To disable a custom counter, deselect the check box next to the custom counter name.

 Click **Edit Thresholds** to open Configure \| Alarms.

-### Clear
+### Use factory settings

 Clear the **Override the factory settings** option to return the settings for the selected template or connection to the Factory Settings.
 These are the settings that were shipped with Spotlight.

 The default setting is no custom counters for this connection.

 ## Custom Counter properties

 ### Name

 The name of the custom counter.
-The name will be displayed in the Custom Counters drilldown.
+The name is displayed in the Custom Counters drilldown.

 ### Query